 1. Why are affairs so hard to end?

-Any bond is hard to break apart.
-An affair is hard to end because you may have created an emotional, spiritual, and sexual bond with this person.
+Any deep bond filled with priceless memories is hard to break apart.
+An affair is hard to end because you may have created an emotional, spiritual understanding, mutual trust and sexual bond with this person.
 Moreover, this person may seem to know you well and fill some deep need or void in your life.
 Separation can also get hard when you feel guilty and worry about hurting your partner.

 2. Can affairs lead to true love?

 Yes, they can.
 The passion and physical intimacy may fade over time.
-However, when both parties become their support system and fill the void in each other’s life, the affair may transform into true love.
+However, when both parties become their support system as they display empathy, have similar shared goals and fill the void in each other’s life, the affair may transform into true love.

 There are various factors that influence the longevity of affairs.
 The ideal thing to do to avoid cheating in a marriage is to talk it out when issues prop up and resolve them amicably.
-While having an affair and cheating on your spouse may give instant gratification and seem like a temporary solution, in the long run, it is detrimental to your spouse, partner, and family.
+While having an affair and cheating on your spouse may give instant gratification and seem like a temporary solution, in the long run, it stands against the principles of loyalty and is detrimental to your spouse, partner, and family.

 - An inclination to polyamory and the need to escape the monotony of marriage are common reasons for long-lasting affairs.